Secure a Computer

 A secure computer is the first step to protecting yourself from identity theft, crime, and other attacks on the Internet.
 This is especially true for mobile computers.

-- 1Make sure that you have to log in to your computer every time it starts.And use a strong password for that login.Advertisement
+- 1And use a strong password for that login.Make sure that you have to log in to your computer every time it starts.Advertisement

 - 2Always lock your screen when you walk away from the computer.Advertisement